cecileceng/ProjectTwo/README.md

 8. Communicate!
 Communication is key.

 #####Here's a quick list of the most common GitHub commands you'll be using:
+1. git pull 	(detailed: git pull sourceName branchName)
-1. git status 	(Check this before pushing and pulling)
+2. git status 	(Check this before pushing and pulling)
-2. git add -A 	(Stage all files for commit.
+3. git add -A 	(Stage all files for commit.
 You can also specify individual files)
-3. git commit -m 	(commit early, commit often)
+4. git commit -m 	(commit early, commit often)
-- At this point you should have committed all your changes
+5. git push sourceName branchName (specify your endpoints so you don't accidentally push to the wrong branch)
-4. git remote -v 	(view remote connections)
+6. git remote -v 	(view remote connections)
-5. git branch 		(view branches)
-..*- Optional - 5a. git checkout -b branchName 	(create branch named branchName and switches to it) ..*- Optional - 5b. git checkout branchName 	(switch from current branch to branchName)
+7. git checkout -b branchName 	(create branch named branchName and switches to it)
-6. git pull 	(detailed: git pull sourceName branchName) git pull origin branchName
-- At this point your local machine should be up to date ..*-Optional - git branch -d branchName 	(Deletes your previous working branch if you wanted to start fresh)
+8. git checkout branchName 	(switch from current branch to branchName)
+9. git branch 		(view branches)
-7. git merge branchName 	(merge branchName INTO current branch)
+10. git merge branchName 	(merge branchName INTO current branch)
-8. git push sourceName branchName (specify your endpoints so you don't accidentally push to the wrong branch)
-- No one should push to master please!

 ##PRESENTATION